pat/joiner/README.md

 ## Contributing

+Please note that this project now has a [Contributor Code of Conduct](http://contributor-covenant.org/version/1/0/0/).
+By participating in this project you agree to abide by its terms.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)